-Below is the remuneration for the members of the corporate Bodies, as resolved by the Shareholders' Meeting held on 27 April 2016, for the 2016-2018 financial years, as well as by the Board of Directors on 14 June 2016, pursuant to the Articles of Association and in line with the provisions laid down by the Remuneration Policies approved by the same Shareholders' Meeting; all the above without prejudice to the reimbursement of any expenses incurred due to their office.
+The remuneration for the members of the Corporate Bodies, as resolved by the Shareholders' Meeting held on 27 April 2016, for the 2016-2018 financial years, as well as by the Board of Directors on 14 June 2016, pursuant to the Articles of Association and in line with the provisions laid down by the Remuneration Policies approved by the same Shareholders' Meeting, is shown below; all the above without prejudice to the reimbursement of any expenses incurred due to their office.

-Role Gross annual remuneration (euro) Attendance fee Board Director who is not a member of the Management Control Committee 100,000 / Chairman of the Board of Directors (additional remuneration) 800,000 / Deputy Chairman of the Board of Directors (additional remuneration) 150,000 / Board Director who is also a member of the Management Control Committee 200,000 1 Chairman of the Management Control Committee (additional remuneration) 50,000 1 Managing Director (additional remuneration) () 500,000 / Members of Committees appointed by the Board of Directors 2,000 Chairpersons of Committees appointed by the Board of Directors 50,000 /
+Role Gross annual remuneration (euro) Attendance fee Board Member who is not a member of the Management Control Committee 100,000 1 Chairman of the Board of Directors (additional remuneration) 800,000 1 Deputy Chairman of the Board of Directors (additional remuneration) 150,000 1 Board Member who is also a member of the Management Control Committee 200,000 1 Chairman of the Management Control Committee (additional remuneration) 50,000 / Managing Director (additional remuneration) () 500,000 1 Members of Committees appointed by the Board 1 2,000 Chairmen of Committees appointed by the Board 50,000 1

-^() The Managing Director, in his/her capacity as General Manager, is entitled to receive the gross annual remuneration, set at 2,000,000 euro by the Supervisory Board as from 1 March 2016,, as well as to participate in the incentive system and the supplementary pension scheme, and to receive the additional fringe benefits for the position determined by the Board of Directors in accordance with the Remuneration and Incentive Scheme Policies for employees.
+^() The Managing Director, in his/her capacity as General Manager, is entitled to receive the gross annual remuneration, set at 2,000,000 euro by the Supervisory Board as from 1 March 2016, as well as to participate in the incentive system and the supplementary pension scheme, and to receive the additional fringe benefits for the position determined by the Board of Directors in accordance with the Remuneration and Incentive Policies for employees.